TheKenjinator/Nibe-HP-Optimalization/README.md

 # Nibe-HP-Optimalization
-Optimising the performance of the heatpump using Home Assistant
+Optimising the performance of the heatpump with Home Assistant